JS330-Education-App/main/README.md

 Teachers should be able to monitor their various classes and assignments.
 Students should be able to see their grades as well as upcoming/ungraded assignments.
 Parents should be able to see their students’ grades and assignments.

-To solve this, we will create an MVC style JavaScript Application, using React, MongoDB, Express, and Node.js.
-There will be four views: **_login/registration, parent, teacher, and student._  Mongoose** will be used to create models for our data collections in _MongoDB_. _Express_ will control the state of the application’s data through routing and connect the **Views** to the **Models**.
+To solve this, we will create an MVC style JavaScript Application, using [React](https://reactjs.org/), [MongoDB](https://www.mongodb.com/), [Express](https://expressjs.com/), and [Node.js](https://nodejs.org/en/).
+There will be four views: **_login/registration, parent, teacher, and student._  Mongoose[Node.js](https://mongoosejs.com/docs/index.html)** will be used to create models for our data collections in _MongoDB_. _Express_ will control the state of the application’s data through routing and connect the **Views** to the **Models**.
 By using each of the listed technologies, we utilize JavaScript as the only language and convention needed to create this application.
 Each technology is complimentary, empowering the application to quickly render changes in data state.

 ---
 **_MongoDB_** is both scalable and fast.
 It stores data as a binary value.
 Through **_Node.js_**, `JSON` objects are quickly translated to binary data and search for schema-less collections.
 Mongoose is an Object Relational Mapping layer that helps provide schemas for MongoDB.
 Here, we will utilize these technologies to create three separate schema objects to be stored in MongoDB collections. _User.js_, _Assignment.js_, and _AssignmentGrades.js_ will be the three mongoose schemas to be used as our models.